kompulsif/WeatherInfo/README.md

 ## Features

-- Users can get weather information either using GPS location or manually provided coordinates.
+- Users can get weather information either using GPS location, IP location or manually provided coordinates.
+* --coordinates parameter can take them; `gps`, `ip`, `c:latitude,longitude`
 - The temperature unit can be selected as `metric`, `us`, `uk`, or `base`.
 - The output language can be set to Turkish or any other selected language.
 - Weather data includes the daily maximum temperature and a description.